-8.1.
+8. 1.
 Judges

 - A person appointed as a Moot Court judge should be well versed in the subject of International Law, in general, and International Humanitarian Law, in particular.
-Judges are expected to be aware of the procedure involved in mooting and the rules. - Judges may be selected from the following categories: - Academicians. - Legal advisers to the Government/armed forces/diplomats, - Serving or retired judges of the Supreme Court, or - Senior advocates of the Supreme Court. - The judges who have presided over the preliminary rounds/quarter-final rounds will not judge the advanced rounds.
-If under exceptional circumstances, which will be determined by the organizing committee, a judge from a preliminary rounds/quarter-finalrounds is required to judge at an advanced round, then he/she will not judge the team he/she has judged during the preliminary rounds/quarter-final rounds. - For the final round of the competition, a fresh team of judges will be appointed. - There should be a full bench of three judges for every session.
+Judges are expected to be aware of the procedure involved in mooting and the rules. - Judges may be selected from the following categories: - ° Academicians, - Legal advisers to the Government/armed forces/diplomats, - Serving or retired judges of the Supreme Court/Subordinate Court, or - Senior advocates of the Supreme Court or the High Court. - The judges who have presided over the preliminary rounds/quarter final rounds will not judge the advanced rounds.
+If under exceptional circumstances, which will be determined by the organising committee, a judge from a preliminary rounds/quarter final rounds is required to judge at an advanced round, then he/she will not judge the team he/she has judged during the preliminary rounds/quarter final rounds

+- For the final round of the competition a fresh team of judges will be appointed. - There should be a full bench of three judges for every session.
 It is preferable to have a full bench for all the rounds of the competition. - No faculty advisers, team coaches or other persons directly affiliated with a team shall act as judges at any level of the competition.
-The organizing committee (members of theICRC and its partner organizations) shall not act as judges in any of the rounds of the competition.
-Students shall not serve as judges.

-• The Bench Memorandum shall be distributed to the Judges for the purposes of briefingthem on the legal issues addressed in the Moot Court competition.
+The organising committee (members of theICRC and its partner organizations) shall not act as judges in any of the rounds of the competition.
+Students shall not serve as judges. - The Bench Memorandum shall be distributed to the Judges for the purposes of briefing them on the legal issues addressed in the Moot Court competition.
 The contents of the Bench Memorandum are strictly confidential.

-8.2.
+8. 2.
 Rules for the Judges

 - All written memorials and oral presentations should have a minimum score. - Judges are instructed to follow the time limit as closely as possible.
-Interventions from the judges are permitted at any stage of the presentations; however, these interventions must be relevant to the issues and be kept to a minimum, so as not to disrupt the presentations of the participants. - 3 minutes per team should be provided for rebuttal during the semi-final and final rounds.
-2 minutes per team will be permitted for rebuttals during the preliminary rounds of the competition.
+Interventions from the judges are permitted at any stage of the presentations; however, these interventions must be relevant to the issues and be kept to a minimum, so as not to disrupt the presentations of the participants.

-8.3.
+8. 3.
 Commentary by Judges

-Judges in any round of the competition are encouraged to provide direct feedback to teams regarding the team's performance at the completion of the round.
+Judges in any round of the competition are encouraged to provide direct feedback to teams regarding the team's performance, at the completion of the round.
 In providing such feedback, Judges are cautioned to give due regard to the time limitations and the schedule of the competition as a whole.